 Cat is from Antigonish, and has always been thrilled at the kinds of opportunities present in a small town.
 She is excited and energized by collaboration, and appreciates the space created by Extension to foster collaboration within community development.
 She is a recent graduate of the StFX Bachelor of Education Program.

-Eric Marchand, Research Intern, Centre for Employment Innovation
+Brenda Gatera, Research Intern, Centre for Employment Innovation

 Hannah Moore, Research Intern, Centre for Employment Innovation